 On-campus HCC course registration must be completed with an HCC staff member.
-Early College Access Program students will meet with a Student Support Advisor and Early College Degree Program students will meet with Early College Programs staff.
+Early College Access Program students will meet with Early College Programs staff or a Student Support Advisor.
+Early College Degree Program students will meet with either the Director or the Coordinator of Early College Programs.

 HCC's annual academic calendar does not necessarily coincide with that of any other school or College.
 As such, Early College students taking classes on HCC's campus or online through HCC will follow HCC's Academic Calendar and Registration Deadline Calendar for their specific term of enrollment.
 Students are responsible for knowing when their HCC classes begin and for being prepared to start classes on time with the rest of their HCC classmates (most of whom will not necessarily be Early College students).
-Regardless of how many prior college credits earned, students who are new to taking College classes on campus or online through HCC should participate in a New Student Orientation program to ensure they are prepared for the College experience.
+Regardless of how many prior college credits earned, students who are new to taking HCC classes on campus or online should participate in a New Student Orientation program to ensure they are prepared for the College experience.